-- Ensure that they maintain current asthma and anaphylaxis First Aid Training (or are working towards this). - Ensure that they are aware of children in their care with asthma and anaphylaxis - In consultation with the family, optimise the health and safety of each child through supervised management of the child's asthma and/or anaphylaxis. - Ensure to only administer prescribed medication. - No medication prescribed for anyone other than a particular child will be given and all medication must be clearly marked with the child's name. - Ensure that all regular prescribed asthma and anaphylaxis medication is administered in accordance with the information on the Child's Asthma Record / Anaphylaxis Record. - Medication is to be administered and is to be recorded accurately by the parent/guardian, in relation to time and dosage, and will be signed by an Educator/Staff member on its administration. - Promptly communicate, to management and families, if they are concerned about a child's asthma or anaphylaxis limiting his/her ability to participate fully in all activities. - Provides families with details of the Asthma Foundation and ASCIA for Anaphylaxis. www.asthmafoundation.org.au https://www.allergy.org.au/hp/anaphylaxis
+- Ensure that they maintain current Asthma First Aid Training (or are working towards this). - Ensure that they are aware of children in their care with Asthma - In consultation with the family, optimise the health and safety of each child through supervised management of the child's asthma. - Ensure to only administer prescribed medication. - No medication prescribed for anyone other than a particular child will be given and all medication must be clearly marked with the child's name. - Ensure that all regular prescribed asthma medication is administered in accordance with the information on Child's Asthma Record. - Medication is to be administered (on a non-emergency basis) and is to be recorded accurately by the parent/guardian, in relation to time and dosage, and will be signed by an Educator/Staff member on its administration. - Promptly communicate, to management and families, if they are concerned about a child's asthma limiting his/her ability to participate fully in all activities. - Provides families with details of the Asthma Foundation. www.asthmafoundation.org.au